transdigiware/blockchain/howto/ibp-console-join-network.md

 In a production scenario, it is recommended to deploy three peers to each channel.
 This is to allow one peer to go down (for example, during a maintenance cycle) and still maintain highly available peers.
 To deploy more than one peer for an organization, use the same CA you used to register your first peer identity.
 In this tutorial, that would be `Org2 CA`.
 Then, register a new peer identity using a distinct enroll ID and secret.
 For example, `org2secondpeer` and `org2secondpeerpw`.
 Then, when creating the peer, give this enroll ID and secret.
 As this peer is still associated with Org2, choose `Org2 CA`, `Org2 MSP`, and `Org2 MSP Admin ` from the drop-down lists.
 You may choose to give this new peer a different admin, which can be registered and enrolled with `Org2 CA`, but this optional.
 This tutorial series will only show the process for creating a single peer for each peer organization.
 {:tip}

+## Step two: Add Org2 to an existing channel
+{: #ibp-console-join-network-add-channel}

+In the [Build a network tutorial](/docs/blockchain?topic=blockchain-ibp-console-build-network#ibp-console-build-network), Org1 created a channel, `channel1`, with itself as the only member.
+For Org2 to join this channel, it must export its MSP to Org1:

+1. Navigate to the **Organizations** tab.
+You can see the organizations available for export are listed under **Available organizations**.
+Click the **Export** button inside the `Org2 MSP` organization tile to download the JSON configuration file that represents the MSP of the peer organization.
+2. Send this file to Org1 in an out of band operation.

+Then Org1 must complete the following steps in its own console:

+1. Navigate to the **Channels** tab, click `channel1`.
+2. Click the  **Settings** icon to update the channel and add the peer organization to the channel.
+3. In the **Channel updater MSP** drop-down list (under the **Organization updating channel** heading), select `Org1 MSP`.
+In the **Identity** drop-down list, ensure that `Org1 MSP Admin` is selected.
+4. In the **Organizations** section, open the `Select a channel member` drop-down list and select the peer organization MSP, `Org2 MSP`.
+5. Click **Add** and then assign permissions for that organization.
+We recommend you make them an `Operator` so that Org2 can operate the channel (this will allow them to sign channel updates, for example).
+6. Under **Channel update policy**, select `2 out of 2`, meaning only one of the two organizations needs to approve updates to the channel.
+7. Click down to **Review channel information** and submit the update.

+Org1 must also export its own MSP, `Org1 MSP`, and send it to Org2 in an out of band operation. **All members of a channel should have the MSPs of the other channel members**.
+{:important}

+At this point, Org2 is listed in the channel configuration and therefore technically part of the channel.
+However, more steps must still be completed.

+### Export the ordering service and its MSP
+{: #ibp-console-join-network-export-ordering-service}

+This step can be performed either by Org1 or the ordering service admin.
+{:tip}

+If the ordering service and its MSP are not yet present on the file system of either Org1 or the ordering service, complete the following steps to **Export** the ordering service before it can be imported by the peer organization:

+1. Navigate to the ordering service inside the **Nodes** tab.
+Click the **Export** button beneath the ordering service name to download a JSON configuration file.
+2. Send this file to Org2 in an out of band operation.
+The peer organization administrator can then use the configuration file to add the ordering service to the console.

+### Import the ordering service
+{: #ibp-console-join-network-import-remote-orderer}

+Complete the following steps to **import** the ordering service into your console:

+1. Navigate to the **Nodes** page and click **Add ordering service**.
+2. Click the option to **Import an existing ordering service**.
+3. Then click the **Add file** button to select the JSON that represents the ordering service.
+4. When you are asked to associate an identity for the ordering service nodes, select the peer organization identity you have locally (note that this "association" step is for administration of the ordering nodes themselves and will not make this identity one of the "ordering service administrators" mentioned in the [Add the peer's organization to the consortium](#ibp-console-join-network-add-org2-local) above.
+In this tutorial, this local peer organization identity would be `Org2 MSP Admin`.
+Click **Add ordering service**.

+## Step Four: Join your peer to the channel
+{: #ibp-console-join-network-join-peer-org2}

+Your peer can now be joined to `channel1`.

+1. If you are not already there, navigate to the **Channels** tab in the left navigation.
+2. Click the **Join channel** button to launch the side panels.
+3. Select `Ordering Service` and click **Next**.
+4. Enter `channel1` and click **Next**.
+5. Select which peers you want to join the channel.
+For purposes of this tutorial, click `Peer Org2`.
+Leave the tab for **Make anchor peer** selected.
+It is a best practice for each organization to have at least one anchor peer on each channel, as anchor peers bootstrap the inter-organizational communication that is necessary for [Private Data](https://hyperledger-fabric.readthedocs.io/en/release-1.4/private-data/private-data.html){: external} and [Service Discovery](https://hyperledger-fabric.readthedocs.io/en/release-1.4/discovery-overview.html){: external} to work.
+While it is only necessary to have one anchor peer on each channel, it does not hurt to make all peer anchor peers.
+The only downside will be a short term increase in the stress on your communication layer when new organizations join their peers to the channel, as these peers are designed to contact every anchor peer in every organization to find out about the peers belonging to that organization.
+Note that you can also make a peer an anchor peer later through the **Channels** tab.
+6. Click **Join channel**.

+In these tutorial, we create all of our peers using default options, which means that every peer uses CouchDB.
+As a result, you don't have to worry about a conflict between the database type used by your peer and any other peers on the channel.
+However, in a production scenario, a best practice will be to ensure that the peer you are joining to this channel uses the same database type as other peers on the channel.
+For more information, see [LevelDB vs CouchDB](/docs/blockchain?topic=blockchain-ibp-console-govern-components#ibp-console-govern-components-level-couch).
+{:important}

+## Creating a channel
+{: #ibp-console-join-network-create-channel}

+In this tutorial, we will presume that users will not be attempting to edit any of the advanced options.
+{:important}

-## Step two: Join the consortium hosted by the ordering service
+### Step one: Join the consortium hosted by the ordering service
 {: #ibp-console-join-network-add-org2}

-Because the channel we are joining, `channel1`, has already been created, it is not strictly necessary for Org2 to become a member of the consortium before being joined to the channel.
-Instead, it is possible for the MSP representing Org2 to be sent to Org1 out of band using the process described in [Export your organization information](#ibp-console-join-network-add-org2-remote).
-Org1, the sole administrator of `channel1`, can then perform a channel configuration update to add Org2 to the channel using the process described in [Step three: Add the peer's organization to an existing channel](#ibp-console-join-network-add-channel).
-After which the JSON representing the ordering service can be exported following the process described in [Export the ordering service](#ibp-console-join-network-export-ordering-service) and imported following the process described in [Import the ordering service from another cluster](#ibp-console-join-network-import-remote-orderer) However, because Org2 cannot create a channel until its MSP is joined to the consortium, we will show that process here.
-{:important}

-As we noted earlier, a peer organization must be known to the ordering service before it can create a channel (this is also known as joining the "consortium", the list of organizations known to the ordering service).
+A peer organization must be known to the ordering service before it can create a channel (this is also known as joining the "consortium", the list of organizations known to the ordering service).
 This is because channels are, at a technical level, **messaging paths** between peers through the ordering service.
 Just as a peer can be joined to multiple channels without information passing from one channel to another, so too can an ordering service have multiple channels running through it without exposing data to organizations on other channels.

 Because only ordering service admins can add peer organizations to the consortium, you need to either: